Dr. Heather Fulton takes a person-centered and evidence-based approach to help you achieve your goals- whatever those

 Achieving personal goals

-2) How do I work with clients?
+2) How do I work with PEOPLE?
 What can you expect?

-I work with clients to establish an open, safe, understanding and collaborative relationship.
+I work with people to establish an open, safe, understanding and collaborative relationship.
 Initially I work to understand you, your treatment goals, and different challenges you might be experiencing.
 I then share my understanding with you and together we create a ‘road map’ for change to achieve your specific goals.
 I like to use different scales and measures to track progress in therapy- so both of us know when and how something is working for you.

-I primarily use Cognitive Behavioral Therapy with my clients since it is one of the most researched and well supported therapies for difficulties such as mood and anxiety.
+I primarily use Cognitive Behavioral Therapy since it is one of the most researched and well supported therapies for difficulties such as mood, anxiety and substance use.
 I also use Motivational Interviewing as it is an intervention that has been found to be very effective for helping people make changes in their lives- even though the types and kinds of changes may vary greatly from person to person.
 I incorporate other, evidence-based interventions, as necessary and with your input, to support our work together.

 In this digital age, there are many possibilities of confusion with different methods of communication.
 Please see my Social Media Policy here.
 This will also be reviewed in our first session.

 3) What is my background?

 I graduated with a PhD in Clinical Psychology from Dalhousie University in Halifax, NS and have been working in mental health treatment in BC since 2012.
-I am also a Clinical Instructor in the Department of Psychiatry and Adjunct Faculty member in the Department of Psychology at UBC.
-With these departments I supervise and teach students Cognitive Behavioral Therapies.
+I am also a Clinical Instructor in the Department of Psychiatry and Adjunct Faculty member in the Department of Psychology at the University of British Columbia (UBC).
+Within these departments I supervise and teach students Cognitive Behavioral Therapies.

 There is more information about me in the Bio section of this website.

 4) How can you access my services?